Cheshire Mammoth Cheese: Future inspiration

-The story of the mammoth cheese has inspired many future events.
+The story of the Cheshire cheese has inspired many future events.
 President Andrew Jackson's supporters commissioned a similar cheese for consumption in 1837, as his supporters believed that "every honor which Jefferson had ever received should be paid him."
 This event later became the inspiration for a recurring event on the White House television drama The West Wing, entitled "Big Block of Cheese Day."
 The cheese inspired a critically acclaimed work of fiction, The Mammoth Cheese, by Sheri Holman in 2004 and published by the Grove Press, which told the story about a small town cheesemaker convinced by her pastor to make a giant cheese for the President-elect.
 The cheese also became the subject of a children's picture book published by Farrar, Straus and Giroux, A Big Cheese for the White House, by Candace Fleming, and was a subject of the American History comedy podcast The Dollop.

 Today a cast concrete cheese press stands in Cheshire.
 A plaque dedicated to Leland is affixed to it.